 Click on INSTALL and ACTIVATE for each one.
 After that, you’ll see an EVENTS link in the left column of your dashboard.
 From there you can create categories, venues, and finally events that can be assigned to categories and venues.
 Each category can have a different color as mine do.
 Note that if you click on the category link at the bottom of any event, you will be redirected to a blog-like list of all events in that category.
 Each event can be one-time, recurring, or custom.
 The recurring events can be told which dates do not recur.
 It’s really brilliant.
 The venue addresses generate Google Maps.
 When you click on the name of the venue at the top of an event, you will again be redirected to a blog-like list of all events at that venue.

 Once you’ve created your categories, events and venues, you can do the simplest thing to create your magical posterboard.
 Just paste [ event_board ] (without the spaces around event_board) into your post or page, and save.
 Voila, you have a cool, responsive posterboard calendar that responds to all digital devices beautifully.
-Look at this event calendar on any device you have to see what I mean.

 Have fun with your events!